 In fact, mortgage rates in early 2020 are less than half the historic norm.

 This makes mortgages more affordable and homes more sellable.

 In short, it’s a better time to buy a house than it has been in almost 50 years.
-And mortgage rates are to thank.Find and lock a low mortgage rate (Feb 16th, 2020)
+And mortgage rates are to thank.Speak with a mortgage lender today.
+(Apr 5th, 2020)

 - 30-year rates since 1972

 - Can rates go lower?

 |Year||Average 30-Year Rate||Year||Average 30-Year Rate||Year||Average 30-Year Rate|